Models & Methods Workshop

 M&M Workshop 2024

 On May 13, 2022, the DFG Research Unit FOR 5230 held its Methods & Modelling Workshop at KIT, in Karlsruhe.
 The workshop focused on foundational and advanced modeling techniques relevant to intermediary asset pricing.
 Participants explored theoretical frameworks, numerical methods, and model applications, aiming to refine analytical tools used in financial market research.
 The event provided an opportunity for in-depth discussions on model structures and methodological advancements.
+You can find the program here.

 The workshop began with a session on the baseline model of He & Krishnamurthy (2013), setting the stage for later discussions.
 The afternoon sessions focused on numerical methods, Epstein-Zin utility functions, and long-run risk models, providing insights into their implementation and relevance for intermediary asset pricing.
 The final session explored production-based asset pricing models.
 The workshop fostered an engaging exchange of ideas, strengthening methodological expertise within the research group.